Tom1042roboai/houseRobot/README.md

   - Robot does not follow the save and shutdown sequence and needs further debugging.

 ## Additional Project Notes
-- If get rplidar_ros node service time out when launching houseRobo_package, just reconnect the rplidar to raspberry (pull out the usb and plug in again)
+- If get rplidar_ros node service time out when launching houseRobo_package, just reconnect the Rplidar to the Raspberry Pi (pull out the usb and plug in again).

 ## Limitations and Future Work
 Follows this structure: (Or the other way round limitation followed by possible solutions)
 - Further work statement or Solution
   - Limitation that motivates this further work
 ### Further extension of stage 1
+- No real odom data used
+  - There are no more available pins on the Arduino to connect a wheel encoder after connecting the L293D Motor Driver shield board.
-- Arduino only had 2KiB, not enough to implement a odom publishing on it.
+  - The Arduino Uno board only has 2KiB of SRAM and it was not enough to accomodate another ROS node for publishing odom data.
+Therefore, I had to implement a separate ROS node that runs on the Raspberry Pi for publishing the odom data.
-  - Very innaccurate, but better than just publishing static transform so can perform mapping
-- Launch Robot with startup robot command from remote laptop.
-Also for terminating robot.
-- Robot can only drive forward and turn left, excessive unbalanced load on right side wheels, Allow negative values with balanced loads on both sides for all manoeuvres
+  - I created a ROS cpp node (odom_node.cpp) to calculate and publish theoretical odom values based on the cmd_vel commands executed by the Arduino node.
+  - The odom values are very innaccurate as it does not account for the cumulative errors introduced during the control of the robot.
+  - Need to choose a different board that will have enough pins to atleast control the 4 TT motors and connect a wheel encoder for odom values.
+Planning to explore the Teensy 4.1 board.
+- Fix and complete the remote startup and remote terminate features of the robot.
+- Unbalanced load on the two sides of the wheels during robot manoeuvres.
+  - Currently, only positive linear velocity and angular velocity commands are used.
+Which means that the robot can only drive forward or turn left.
+  - The robot is only using the right side wheels to turn left which places an additional load on the right side wheels.
+  - The controls can be modified to use both side wheels equally for all manouevres.
+E.g. During a left turn, the left side wheels can reverse while the right side wheels drive forwards, distributing the loads evenly between the wheels.
-- Better building methods for mini-ros car, balanced load distribution and building a more accurate model for ros
+  - Better manufacturing and modeling methods for the mini-ros robot, to balance the weight distribution across the wheels.
-  - To derive accurate power to cmd_vel mapping, more rigorous experimentation method for measuring m/s for each power.
-- Odom measurements from wheel encoder, need board with more pins or any other solutions?
+  - Better models of the robot will lead to more accurate conversions cmd_vel commands and the power needed to drive the motors.
-- Use ROS2, as ROS1 is deprecated and other benefits for ROS2 (like more suitable for production)
+- Use ROS2, as ROS1 has reached end-of-life and ROS2 provides for more security and reliability with commercial use in mind.

 - Computation overload for raspberry pi, have to use LiDAR points of 10 cm, in future can have more precise mapping.
 This limitation leads to premature termination of exploration algorithm.
 - Full Gazebo simulation of robot
 - More efficient power usage